Harriet A. Glazebrook: The Mayoress Chain

-In honor of Queen Victoria's Diamond Jubilee, the Mayor, Mr. Ebenezer Beavan, proposed the commission of a 'Mayoress Chain and Band' as a tribute by the people of Cardiff.
-Among other ornamentations representing Cardiff, its counties, and Wales, the chain and band design featured an enameled portrait of Her Majesty Queen Victoria.
+In honour of Queen Victoria's Diamond Jubilee, the Mayor, Mr. Ebenezer Beavan, proposed the commission of a 'Mayoress Chain and Band' as a tribute by the people of Cardiff.
+Among other ornamentations representing Cardiff, its counties, and Wales, the chain and band design featured an enamelled portrait of Her Majesty Queen Victoria.
 The motion was approved.
 A committee of the ladies was formed for the purpose of fundraising, installing Harriet (Mayoress Beavan) as committee President.
 In the same tradition of the Mayor’s Chain, the name of each Mayoress "...for the time being." was engraved on a link of the chain, the first name being 'Mrs. E. Beavan'.

 In July 1897, The Band of Hope hosted their Jubilee demonstration where Harriet (Mrs. E. Beavan, acting in her role as Mayoress of Cardiff) received donations to the Band of Hope Union from the children in the procession.
 It was at this event that Harriet (Mayoress Beavan) wore the chain and badge in public for the first time.

 On 2 November 1897, the chain and badge was formally presented to, and accepted by, the Cardiff Council.